 Keep the Division’s website current and accurate

 We are happy to receive feedback and help you utilize the site better and/or find the resources that you need to utilize our various programs and resources.
-We typically reply to all correspondence within 48 hours.
 Please contact the Web team using the Contact Us Form.

 Remain a Member

 One of the most import things that you can do to support the ACS Division of Organic Chemistry is to join and/or maintain your DOC membership so that we, the Organic Division, can continue to offer outstanding symposia at ACS Meetings, help to recognize individuals who are doing outstanding organic chemistry, and continue to foster and promote the advancement of the field of organic chemistry.
 For more, see our listing of Membership Benefits